Your Artist Biography Is A Key Component Of Selling Yourself As An Artist

 Artist Bio Example

-I would like to end this post with a visual artist bio sample.
+I want to end this post with a visual artist biography sample.

 Here is Lori McNee’s Artist Bio.
 This an artist bio example you will want to read and learn from.